 Attack is the initial intensity that the data point (pixel) appears in the display.
-The range of attack is LOW (the lowest intensity), 2 to 15 (NORMAL is 9), and MAX (the greatest intensity).
+The range of attack is LOW (the lowest intensity), 2 to 15 (9 is normal), and MAX (the greatest intensity).

 Gamut Setup Menu

 The Gamut Setup menu is used to change the Gamut Intensity, Gamut Contrast, Persistence, Attack, Color Plot, and Data Error Persistence.